ksiva14/PG3901-Project6_FinalProject/README.md

 sudo apt-get install postgresql-client libpq5 libpq-dev

-This arose after switching from sqlite to postgres.
+This arose after switching from sqlite to postgres. bandi.11@osu.edu and jenkins.1085@osu.edu are added as collaborators on our heroku app.

 ## Walkthrough of Features
 After running rails server and typing localhost:3000 into a browser, you are greeted with a log in page. student.1@osu.edu and professor.1@osu.edu with password  ***add password here*** are given to navigate our website.
 You can also create a new student or professor with the links under the log in section, and you will be asked for a name, email in standard osu format (name.#@osu.edu), and a password that is 6 characters long.
 There is link back to log in screen if you don't want to create a user.